mskaggsGala/gala-dex-security-guard/EXECUTIVE_SUMMARY.md

 - **Daily at 9 AM**: Comprehensive report generation

 ## System Capabilities

+### Enhanced Interactive Dashboard (NEW)
+- Click any security issue for detailed remediation guidance
+- Shows exact test methodology and code used
+- Provides step-by-step fix instructions with code examples
+- Includes testing checklists for verification
+- Smart formatting of complex test results
+- Fallback content for all test types

 ### Real-Time Monitoring
 - Web dashboard with auto-refresh every 30 seconds